 The following pics show each of the major styles of camshaft gear front timing covers used from 1928 to 1934 (and beyond), and a comparison pic of all of them in order to the show variation in generator position.

 Shown directly below is a rare timing cover without the timing pin hole.
 This cover was used on some very early Canadian built export models.
 The engine was timed through a hole in the flywheel housing.
 Also note the unusual rear motor mount.
 The pics below were provided by Justin Bicknell of New Zealand, and are from his early Canadian engine number ☆CA 67☆.

-Pictured above is the A-6019-A cover which was used in 1928, and later on 157" inch wheelbase Model AA trucks where the engine was mounted directly to the rear flange of the frame front cross-member.
+Pictured above is the A-6019-A cover which was used in 1928 where the engine was mounted directly to the rear flange of the frame front cross-member.
 Some of the very earliest of these covers used a 7/16 inch generator mounting bolt.
 Subsequent ones used a 1/2 inch bolt.

 Also note the machined surface and lip for supporting the casting on the frame flange.
 This is also the only cover which was spot face machined at the block attaching bolt holes.
 Subsequent covers were just a 'close enough' as-cast surface under the bolt and washer.

 The timing pin hole in the Model A covers correspond to TDC (zero crankshaft degrees) on the number one piston.

 Pictured above is the typical A-6019-B cover which was used through out Model A production with the front flexible motor mount.
 Note the revised casting ears which only bear on the tops of the motor mount.
 The mounting holes are on 9 inch centers.

 Pictured above is the somewhat unusual A-6019-BR cover which was supplied to service for Model A's after 1932 Model B production began.
 Ford created a new casting with a revised generator mounting location and an elongated boss for the timing pin hole.